Xiaobin-Rong/gtcrn/README.md

 # GTCRN
 This repository is the official implementation of paper "GTCRN: A Speech Enhancement Model Requiring Ultralow Computational Resources".
-The paper has been submitted to ICASSP 2024 and is under review.
+The paper has been accepted by ICASSP 2024.

 Audio examples are available at [Audio examples of GTCRN](https://o129y4mlmb.feishu.cn/docx/MQKZdsk6doJ44xx52rzcprz8nqt?edition_id=DjYg1m).